mozilla/data-docs/src/concepts/pipeline/gcp_data_pipeline.md

 larger time periods.
 It is also optimized for limiting analysis to a fraction of the data using the `normalized_channel` and `sample_id` fields.

+# Beyond the Data Warehouse

+The diagram above shows the path data takes to get into the data warehouse.
+After that, we have to start using it!

-# Workflow Management and ETL
+## Workflow Management and ETL

 We use [Airflow] for workflow management.